ngugisimon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printenv | less -- script that lists environment variables

 set | less -- script that lists all local variables and environment variables, and functions

+export BETTY=Holberton -- script that creates a new local variable